Producer Rights Denmark (PRD)

 10.2 Eligible for the board are internal and external representatives of holders of producers’ rights.

-10.3 The board consists of 12 board members.
+10.3 The board consists of up to 12 board members and two alternates.
 Nine board members are elected at the general meeting, so that five board members are elected in even years and four board members are elected in odd years.
-However, at the Organisation’s first general meeting nine board members will be elected for one and two years, respectively (to be decided by a draw among the board members elected).
-Board members are eligible for re-election.
+Board members are elected for a term of two years.
+Alternates are elected for a term of one year.
+Board members and alternates are eligible for re-election.
 The broadest possible representation among the various producer categories and categories of exploitation rights must be sought.
 A member can only have one internal representative on the board.
+If an insufficient number of candidates are proposed for these board positions, the general meeting can elect a board consisting of less than nine members.

-10.4 Together with the critical auditors, the board is entrusted with the Organisation’s supervisory function.
+10.4 The board is entrusted with the Organisation’s supervisory function.
 The powers set out in section 6(5), paragraphs 6-9, of the Danish Act on Collective Management of Copyright concerning risk management policy, the raising of loans, etc, have been conferred on the board.
 The board is responsible for appointing the Organisation’s representatives on the boards of Copydan, etc.

 10.5 A board member must immediately resign from the board if (1) he or she represents other organisations or entities in such a way that might raise doubt about whether a conflict of interest exists in relation to the Organisation, or (2) he or she fails to comply with directions lawfully issued by the board or significantly obstructs the Organisation’s activities and interests.
 The board can decide, by a majority of two-thirds of the board members participating in the vote, to expel a board member according to paragraphs (1)-(2).
 The board member in question must be invited to present its arguments but will not participate in the vote.